DopplerHQ/kubernetes-operator/README.md

 - [`deployment-valuefrom.yaml`](config/samples/deployment-valuefrom.yaml)
 - [`deployment-volume.yaml`](config/samples/deployment-volume.yaml)

-If you've named your Kubernetes secret `doppler-test-secret` in the previous step, you can apply any of these examples directly:
+If you've named your managed Kubernetes secret `doppler-test-secret` in the previous step, you can apply any of these examples directly:

 ```sh
 kubectl apply -f config/samples/deployment-envfrom.yaml